 “Personally, I love shopping at my local maker markets,” Schukraft says.
 “I go to two to three in the fall and stock up on unique gifts from small businesses.
 Some people really appreciate receiving the kinds of locally made, small-batch items that you’ll find there.”

 You can also consider making purchases that support organizations you care about.
-This will magnify the impact of your present beyond just the warmth and generosity it conveys to the recipient.
+This will magnify the impact of your gift beyond just the warmth and generosity it conveys to the recipient.

-One easy way to avoid supply chain issues is to think vintage.
+Two words: think vintage.
 Devote a Saturday to scouring your local thrift stores for hidden treasures, or take the search online, where there are dozens of online consignment stores and bidding sites to browse through.
-You might even find a lightly used version of a hard-to-find item on your list.
+You might even find a lightly used version of a hard-to-find item on your child’s list.